sourav-bhattacharya/LZWatchDog/README.md

 Now with the pre-requisite completed; you are ready continue and run custodian.

-A custodian policy file needs to be created in YAML format, as an example
+A LZ Watch Dog policy file needs to be created in YAML format, as an example

 ```yaml